museumcomputernetwork/mcn-2020-git-haiku/index.md

-See: surviving suns
+Indoors wintertime
-The birds cry, and the fishes’ eyes are
+he starts to grind the rice,
-Stabs the darkness
+It’s the Doll’s Festival.